mikebramble/CRISM-EPF-utility/README.md

 ## script_subset_crism_image

-A MATLAB function to perform a spatil subset of a CRISM image and export it to and IMG file with HDR header file.
+A MATLAB function to perform a spatial subset of a CRISM image and export it to and IMG file with HDR header file.

 ## SCRIPT_NAME